Canonical Correlation Forests: Classification Experiments

-The improvement over RF was particularly large, with RF having on average 1.77 times as many misclassifications as CCF (ignoring the two datasets where CCF had perfect accuracy).
-To give another perspective, if one were using RF and decided to switch to CCF, then the number of misclassifications would be reduced by a factor of 29.0\% on average for the tested datasets.
-The domination of CCFs over CCF-Bag highlights the improvement from the projection bootstrap, while the good performance on a large variety of datasets demonstrates the robustness and wide ranging applicability of CCFs.
+Elsewhere, the domination of CCFs over CCF-Bag highlights the improvement from using projection bootstrapping instead of bagging, while the good performance on a large variety of datasets demonstrates the robustness and wide ranging applicability of CCFs.
+The more computationally intensive rotation forest algorithm performed reasonably well, but was still comfortably outperformed by CCFs on average.

+Another interesting result was that RRFs delivered significantly better predictive performance than RRF-Bag.
+Previous approaches using per-node random rotations, such as Forest-RC \citep{breiman2001random} and randomer forests~\citep{tomita2015randomer}, have employed bagging in addition to random rotations.
+These results suggest that this is actually detrimental to the ensemble performance and supports the motivation for projection bootstrapping provided in Section~\ref{sec:projBoot}.